Here is a bit of information that you will not

 the tumultuous days when Mike's radical townplan kicked people off their

-freehold land when they could not build their house anymore Mike said
+freehold land when they could not build their house anymore a Three

-that when buyback targets were achieved that would prevent over-development
+targets were achieved that would prevent over-development then it was

 While tourists are fed romantic sounding crap that they are visiting

 the largest renewable energy community in Australia, there is a steady